How AI Image Recognition Works

 - Test image quality and model behavior: Practitioners can compare two shots of the same subject to see how crop, angle, light, and background affect the ranking.
 Changing one variable at a time makes the results easier to interpret.

-- Close-up textures without scale can be ambiguous because leather, bark, stone, fabric, and food surfaces may look similar.
+- Close-up textures without scale or surrounding context can be ambiguous because materials like leather, bark, stone, fabric, and food surfaces may look alike to the model.

-- Confidence-like scores are not guarantees; they are ranking signals based on similarity and model assumptions.
+- Ranked matches and confidence-like scores are not guarantees; they are similarity signals based on learned patterns and should be reviewed by a person before acting.

 Related Articles